bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 After another 15 minutes, the production rate had increased to $25k per second and the [Scripts](../basic/scripts.md) had made an additional $55 million.

-Your results will vary based on how fast you earned money from crime/working/hacknet nodes, but this will hopefully give you a good indication of how much the [Scripts](../basic/scripts.md) can earn.
+Your results will vary based on how fast you earned money from [crime](../basic/crimes.md)/[working](../basic/companies.md)/[hacknet nodes](../basic/hacknet_nodes.md), but this will hopefully give you a good indication of how much the [Scripts](../basic/scripts.md) can earn.

-In the meantime, we are going to be gaining reputation with the `CyberSec` faction.
+In the meantime, we are going to be gaining reputation with the `CyberSec` [faction](../basic/factions.md).
-Go to the `Factions` tab on the left-hand navigation menu, and from there select `CyberSec`.
+Go to the `Factions` tab on the left-hand navigation menu (Alt + F), and from there select `CyberSec`.
 In the middle of the page there should be a button for `Hacking Contracts`.
-Click it to start earning reputation for the `CyberSec` faction (as well as some hacking experience).
-The higher your hacking level, the more reputation you will gain.
-Note that while you are working for a faction, you can choose to not interact with the rest of the game in any way to gain reputation at full speed.
-You can also select to do something else simultaneously, gaining reputation a bit more slowly, until you focus again.
+Click it to start earning [reputation](../basic/reputation.md) for the `CyberSec` [faction](../basic/factions.md) (as well as some hacking experience).
+The higher your hacking level, the more [reputation](../basic/reputation.md) you will gain.
+Note that while you are working for a [faction](../basic/factions.md), you can choose to not interact with the rest of the game in any way to gain [reputation](../basic/reputation.md) at full speed.
+You can also select to do something else simultaneously, gaining [reputation](../basic/reputation.md) a bit more slowly, until you focus again.
-You can cancel your faction work at any time with no penalty to your reputation gained so far.
+You can cancel your [faction](../basic/factions.md) work at any time with no penalty to your [reputation](../basic/reputation.md) gained so far.

 ## Purchasing Upgrades and Augmentations